-I don’t think I would be alone in saying that American mass market beers are crap.
+I don’t think I would be alone in saying that American mass market beers are pretty average.

 As an Australian, where we drink more beer per capita than any other country, I should know.
 And no Fosters is not “Australian for Beer”.